perdacherMartin/hilbertJoin/README.md

-Accepted for [SIGMOD-2019](http://sigmod2019.org/sigmodcfp) in Amsterdam from 30th of June to 5th of July.
+Accepted for [SIGMOD-2019](http://sigmod2019.org/sigmodcfp) in Amsterdam from 30th of June to 5th of July 2019.

 # Requirements